turbot/steampipe-docs/docs/faq/overview.md

 ### Can I query more than one AWS account / Azure subscription / GCP project?

 Yes.
 You can create an [aggregator](https://steampipe.io/docs/managing/connections#using-aggregators).
 This works for multiple connections of the same type, including AWS/Azure/GCP as well as all other plugins.

+It's common practice to use a script to generate the `.spc` files for an organization.
+See, for example, [https://github.com/happy240/steampipe-conn-generator-for-aws-organization](https://github.com/happy240/steampipe-conn-generator-for-aws-organization).

 Turbot Pipes provides [integrations](https://turbot.com/pipes/docs/integrations) to simplify the setup and keep configurations up to date by automatically maintaining connections for [AWS organizations](https://turbot.com/pipes/docs/integrations/aws), [Azure tenants](https://turbot.com/pipes/docs/integrations/azure), [GCP organizations](https://turbot.com/pipes/docs/integrations/gcp) and [GitHub organizations](https://turbot.com/pipes/docs/integrations/github)

 ## Performance and Scalability